 I was about to step on a landmine.
-It had been buried in the sand since the war, and had now come to the surface.
+It had been buried in the sand since the war and had now come to the surface.
 It was still ready there to kill, to kill me.
-I froze, I could not move – my right foot only a few centimeters above the visible detonator.
+I froze, I could not move – my right foot only a few centimetres above the visible detonator.
 Only a few seconds of my life remained.
 Never before had I been so close to my death.
-In all wars old landmines kept killing people long after the war is over.
+In all wars, old landmines kept killing people long after the war is over.
 I should not have come here.

 I couldn’t move.
-I felt my heart banging and cold sweat running on my hands … Seconds ticked away. ….
+I felt my heart banging and cold sweat running over my hands … Seconds ticked away. ….
 How many seconds before the detonation? ….

 But, waiting helped… My brain started to work again … Maybe the mine did not function anymore?
 In any case, I had not touched it.
 And people must have walked here before.
 Perhaps the situation wasn’t that critical after all?
 Trucks and even tanks had gone this way.
 Perhaps the trigger was not as sensitive as I thought … I stepped back, slowly, still in shock.

 Had I overreacted?
 From my military service, I remembered that hand grenades sometimes had a distinctive pattern like a small pineapple.
 It was this visible pattern that had made me recognize the grenade and react to the immediate danger.
 I could see the pattern clearly on the device in the sand, … but … hum … this one was somewhat different … I tried to look closer… Strange, this grenade did not look particularly old… It was not very dusty at all… In fact, it looked new and shining, as if it had fallen on the road only a short while ago.